GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

 ## Efficient Trust Farming

 - After reaching Bronze Grade and defeating Helmut and Melgina or Octoranus if the bondmate candidate did not receive the flaming-heart icon, then your next step is to do trust farming until it procs.
+- <span style="color: #F2473A">Killing the GWOs more than once does -not- give you extra trust</span>.
 - The sub-topics below cover the basics of how the trust system works, why Nameless Adventurers are the most efficient bondmate candidates, and the general trust farming process in Abyss 1.

 ??? note "Trust Basics"